-4 SURVEILLANCE PROGRAMME ELEMENT TYPE MET NOT MET ACTION PLAN 4.1 There is a defined and documented Su Programme. urveillance Proç gramme.
-The info rmation is used to evaluate and support the activities and effectiveness of the IPC 4.1.1 There is a surveillance programme to monitor incidence of epidemiologically important organisms (e.g. CP-CRE) and targeted HAIs.
+4 SURVEILLANCE PROGRAMME ELEMENT TYPE MET NOT MET ACTION PLAN 4.1 There is a defined and documented su Programme. ırveillance prog gramme.
+Informa tion is used to e evaluate and support the activities and effectiveness of the IPC 4.1.1 There is a surveillance programme to monitor incidence of epidemiologically important organisms (e.g. CP-CRE) and targeted HAIs.
 Core element 4.1.2 Surveillance data is used to implement corrective actions rapidly when transmission of epidemiologically important organisms (e.g. CP-CRE) or increased rates or persistently elevated rates of HAIs are detected.
-Core element 4.1.3 Information from the surveillance programme is reported on at least a 6-monthly basis to Senior Management and Board of the hospital.
-Core element 4.2.3 Professional responsible for surveillance activities has undergone formal training in epidemiology and biostatistics e.g. recognized online or face-to-face courses.
-Expected element 4.2.4 IPC team has sufficient time (but no more than 30%) to perform surveillance activities e.g. 10 or more hours per week for every 100 beds.
-Expected element 4.2.5 Surveillance is conducted with active data collection methods and standardized case definitions (Data collection is active when data are actively sought out, e.g. gathered by surveillance personnel by reviewing medical records and laboratory data on a regular basis.
+Core element 4.1.3 Information from the surveillance programme is reported on at least a 6-monthly basis to Senior Management and Board of Directors of the hospital.
+Core element 4.1.4 Professionals responsible for surveillance activities are trained in basic epidemiology, surveillance, and IPC within 12 months of work commencement.
+Core element 4.1.5 IPC team has sufficient time to perform surveillance activities e.g.10 or more hours per week for every 100 beds.
+Expected element 4.1.6 Surveillance is conducted with active data collection methods and standardised case definitions (Data collection is active when data are actively sought out, e.g. gathered by surveillance personnel by reviewing medical records and laboratory data on a regular basis.
 Surveillance is passive when the receiving side just waits for data reports to be sent in.)
 Core element